organicrails/organicrails.github.io/_posts/2015-07-29-Billtrail.md

 {% endhighlight %}

-As always, also remember to update your strong parameters within the bills controller and add the form fields in your bills view page.
+As always, also remember to update your strong parameters within the **_bills controller_** and add the form fields in your **_bills view_** page.
 Below I slightly modified the labels for the form displayed to give a bit more information.
-It's not the most visually pleasing method of doing so, but it gets the point across for this project.
+It's not the most visually pleasing form labels, but it gets the point across for this project.

 **_views/bills/_form.html.haml_**
 {% highlight ruby %}